tummala-hareesh/5-Day-AI-Agents-Intensive-Course/README.md

 - [Link to Course Registration - Google](https://rsvp.withgoogle.com/events/google-ai-agents-intensive_2025/home)
 - [Link to Course - Kaggle](https://www.kaggle.com/learn-guide/5-day-agents)
 - [Link to Live Stream Sessions](https://www.youtube.com/watch?v=ZaUcqznlhv8&list=PLqFaTIg4myu9r7uRoNfbJhHUbLp-1t1YE)

+## 🛠️ Setup Environment for the Course
+- ✅ **Kaggle account:** Sign up for a Kaggle account and learn how Notebooks work.
+Make sure to phone verify your account, it’s necessary for the course’s codelabs.
+- ✅ **AI Studio account:** Sign up for an AI Studio account and ensure you can generate an API key.
+- ✅ **Kaggle Discord:** Sign up for a Discord account and join us on the Kaggle Discord server.
+We have the following channels dedicated to this event:
+    - ✅ **#5dgai-announcements:** find official course announcements and livestream recordings.
+    - ✅ **#5dgai-introductions:** introduce yourself and meet other participants from around the world.
+    - ✅ **#5dgai-question-forum:** Discord forum-style channel for asking questions and discussions about the assignments.
+    - ✅ **#5dgai-general-chat:** a general channel to discuss course materials and network with other participants.

 ## 🗓️ Day-1
 - **Topic**: Foundational Large Language Models & Prompt Engineering